08.1 Dhekunu Mala

 “I haven’t tried but I can ride.”

-“We’ll be back soon,” Shakir told Samara.
+“We are coming back soon,” Shakir told Samara.

 “Don Raha,” Habib introduced, “Shakir is here to meet you.
 He’s the representative.”

 “You are the son of Savari Osman!
-How are you?” greeted Don Raha in polite speech, “How is your father?
-I met him four years ago.”
+How are you?” greeted Don Raha in polite speech, “How’s your father?
+I met him two years ago.”

 “He’s doing very well,” returned Shakir.

 Don Raha was five feet or so tall, a thin frail man, wearing a sarong and a coif, dressed in a traditional style with a folded scarf tied around his collar to point the tip to the flipside.
-He was forty-eight years old and belonged to Vado in the Suvadives.
+He was forty-eight and belonged to Vado in the Suvadives.
 He married an Adduan and resided in Hittadu with his family.

-“Have you noticed the road called Areyfé?”
+Habib enquired, “Have you noticed the road called Areyfé?”

-“Yes, I have.
-Didn’t go in,” replied Shakir.
+“Yes.
+I didn’t go in,” replied Shakir.

 “I have seen pictures from Saeed of the clearing from the rear side,” said Shakir.